Ved52-ui/Whatsapp_Message_WithNodeJS/README.md

 # Whatsapp_Message_WithNodeJS
 Send A whatsapp message to any number using the node js ans html

+# When You Will Run Your Index.js file Then You Will Get QRcode Scan It From Your Whatsapp Using Linked Device
+# Scan Using Whatsapp Where You Want To get Messages

+# Command To Run This JS File
+       node index.js